 Ian Cheney remembers when he first became interested in dark skies.

-He’d just moved from rural Maine to New York City, and was amazed at how little of the night sky was visible.
-In Maine, he could see celestial details such as stars, planets, and the vast Milky Way.
+He’d just moved from rural Maine to New York City and was amazed at how little of the night sky was visible.
+He could see celestial details in Maine, such as stars, planets, and the vast Milky Way.

 In central Manhattan, all he could see was the moon.